MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ms.reviewer: v-brycho
 ---

-# xCommunicating with your shoppers about the use of Dynamics 365 Connected Store Preview
+# Communicating with your shoppers about the use of Dynamics 365 Connected Store Preview

 > [!NOTE]
 > This article is provided for informational purposes only.
 It should not be treated as definitive or as legal advice.
 We strongly recommend seeking specialist legal advice when implementing Dynamics 365 Connected Store.
 [See Compliance and responsible use for details](compliance.md).